reyna-abhyankar/simplify-canvas/README.md

 # hackmit-chatbot

+<h2> Simplify Canvas</h2>
+In the middle of class but need some quick information about quiz statistics?
+Want to send an emergency message to your students?
+Or just want to see which assignments you still have to grade?
+Simplify Canvas is here to help!
+It's a Zoom chatbot that you can easily interact with to pull up lots of data just by typing a command.

-Use the following commands to quickly get information from Canvas for teachers.
+<h2>Use the following commands to quickly get information from Canvas for teachers.</h2>

-ungraded - gets the list of assignments that you haven't graded yet
+<strong>ungraded</strong> - gets the list of assignments that you haven't graded yet

-courses - displays all of your courses and their course ID
+<strong>courses</strong> - displays all of your courses and their course ID

-submissions - checks if a student has submitted an assignment
+<strong>submissions</strong> - checks if a student has submitted an assignment

-broadcast - sends a message to all students' canvas inboxes and emails
+<strong>broadcast</strong> - sends a message to all students' canvas inboxes and emails

-quizstat - instantly see statistics for any given quiz
+<strong>quizstat</strong> - instantly see statistics for any given quiz

-count - quickly obtain the number of students, TAs, and teachers for a course
+<strong>count</strong> - quickly obtain the number of students, TAs, and teachers for a course

-assignments - print all homework assignments for a class
+<strong>assignments</strong> - print all homework assignments for a class

-quizzes - get all the quizzes for a class
+<strong>quizzes</strong> - get all the quizzes for a class

-studentids - get all student IDs
+<strong>studentids</strong> - get all student IDs